MicrosoftDocs/bot-docs/articles/adaptive-expressions/adaptive-expressions-prebuilt-functions.md

 And return the following results respectively:

 - The string **ab12**.
 - The object **aSystem.Collections.Generic.List 1[System.Object]**.
-This is undreadable and best to avoid.
+This is unreadable and best to avoid.

 *Example 4*